2020 Golden Globe Nominations: Movie Snubs and Surprises

 YouTube

-Disney's animated films often make the Golden Globes list.
-So fans were's surprised to see Toy Story 4 and Frozen 2 as contender in the Best Animated Feature list.
-However, many movie lovers were pleasantly surprised to see that the live-action remake of The Lion King made the cut, too.

 The movie, which features Edward Norton and Alec Baldwin, shocked many music lovers when it made the Best Original Score list.
+Daniel Pemberton received the nod.
+Some suspected that Star Wars: The Rise of Skywalker or Jojo Rabbit could take the spot instead.

 The 77th Annual Golden Globe Awards take place Jan.
 5, 2020.